Problems We Found in Pittsburgh, Pennsylvania Drinking WaterRSS

 Chromium 6 In Pittsburgh Drinking Water

 Chromium 6 is a highly toxic metal that is not currently regulated by the EPA.
-Pittsburgh’s tap water has recently averaged a substantial 400 parts per trillion for chromium 6.
-These levels are over 19 times higher than the concentration determined to have a negligible impact on cancer risk.
+Pittsburgh’s tap water has recently averaged 535 parts per trillion for chromium 6.
+For a bit of context, these levels are over 28 times higher than the concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Pittsburgh Drinking Water

 DBPs are a type of halogenated emerging contaminants that form when chlorine-based disinfectants are added to the water supply, and subsequently combine with naturally-occurring organic matter.
 These chemicals are not yet well-regulated, but the EPA has stated that they have been linked to increased risk of bladder cancer, and kidney, liver, and central nervous system problems.
-Pittsburgh’s tap water has recently had moderately high levels of DBPs, with a recent average of 88 parts per billion (the majority of which come from trihalomethanes).
+EPA regulates two types of DBPs: Total Trihalomethanes and Haloacetic Acids 5).
+Pittsburgh’s tap water has recently had moderately high levels of DBPs, and the highest concentration of Trihalomethanes was 70 parts per billion,.

 Use Of Chloramine In Pittsburgh Tap Water